-These corellas are not native to the South West, but rather have established from birds that have escaped or been released from aviaries.
+A flock of introduced corellas has resided in Bunbury for several years.
+These birds are not native to the South West, but rather have established from birds that have escaped or been released from aviaries.

 What you can do to help

 Community members can assist with the issue by refraining from feeding the introduced corellas and by taking a responsible approach to domestic corella keeping (i.e. ensuring that the birds to not escape to the wild).

 Information, enquiries or complaints related to this issue can be lodged via email to firstname.lastname@example.org